By Dr Edmond Fernandes, Founder & CEO, CHD Group

 Here are eight measures that India must urgently pursue in preparation of COVID-19 third wave:

-Vaccinate Tier 1 and Tier 2 cities before October
+Vaccinate Tier 1 and Tier 2 cities as soon as possible

-Complete vaccination drives for India’s adult population (those above the age of 18 years) across Tier 1 and Tier 2 cities before October this year.
+Complete vaccination drives for India’s adult population (those above the age of 18 years) across Tier 1 and Tier 2 cities as soon as possible.
 Our efforts to increase vaccination rates and coverage will greatly help in containing the spread of the virus.